The Top 10 Most Expensive Hotels in Las Vegas

 Many people are surprised to find that accommodation in Vegas, including the top-end, luxury places, are very reasonably priced compared to hotels in other cities – and there are a couple of good reasons why this is so.

-First, since profits in Vegas are mainly driven by gambling in the casinos, the hotels offer reduced rates to entice gamblers into their resorts to spend their money.
+First, since profits in Vegas are mainly driven by gambling, entertainment, restaurants, nightlife, and resort spending, hotels may offer reduced rates to entice guests into their resorts to spend money elsewhere.

 Second, in a city with so many hotels vying for your business, it’s only natural that the competition drives down prices.